Congressional District # 06

 Cap construction at the King Highway Landfill was completed in the fall of 2001.
 During summer 2002 the cap was seeded for vegetative growth.
 In the fall of 2007, a gas collection trench was constructed at the landfill.
 The King Highway Landfill remains under MDEQ control.

 OPERABLE UNIT 4: 12th STREET LANDFILL

 In September 2001, EPA signed the Record of Decision for the 12th Street Landfill.
 The remedy includes excavation of PCB residuals that have migrated from the landfill and consolidation of those residuals back into the landfill, stabilization of the side slopes of the landfill, installation of a cap, and long-term monitoring of groundwater.
 Weyerhaeuser is designing and implementing the cleanup, with oversight by EPA and MDEQ.
 Landfill consolidation and capping was completed in December 2010.
 Landfill cap maintenence activities were conducted in the summer of 2011 and long-term monitoring of groundwater will continue into the future.
-On October 1, 2012, EPA approved Weyerhaeuser's final completion report documenting that the landfill consolidation and capping, as well as the groundwater monitoring network, was completed as designed.

 To accommodate the channel diversion as part of the TCRA near the Plainwell Dam (discussed above under "Interim Actions"), the slope of the 12th Street Landfill adjacent to the Kalamazoo River was reshaped, upgraded, stabilized and restored in 2007.
 As a result of this work, contamination adjacent to the river along the 12th Street Landfill was removed.